maaz2514/ClipSearchApp/README.md

 ## Scripts Overview
 * `embedder.py`: Contains the `Embedder` class, which generates image and text embeddings using the CLIP model.
 * `qdrantClientUpload.py`: Contains the `UploadQdrant` class, responsible for creating a collection of the image embeddings and uploading it to Qdrant.
-* `app.py`: This script is the Streamlit app script, which serves as the frontend for interacting with the ClipSearchApp system.
+* `app.py`: This script is the Streamlit app script, which serves as the frontend for interacting with the Text2ImageSearch system.
 * `main.py`: This script orchestrates the execution of the above scripts.

 ## Query Evaluation
-The results of query evaluations on the ClipSearchApp can be found in the `query_eval/queryEvaluation.md` file.
+The results of query evaluations on the Text2ImageSearch can be found in the `query_eval/queryEvaluation.md` file.
 This document provides insights into the performance of the search system across various query types and scenarios.

 ## Additional Improvements
 while the implemented Streamlit app interface prioritizes simplicity, there remains room for enhancing the user experience to ensure higher quality interactions.